- 5 days (9-13 September 2019)

 Who is this programme for?:

-This is an intensive five-day course in public international law for diplomats, executives, policymakers, non-profit workers, lawyers and professionals run by the School of Law at SOAS.
+This is an intensive five-day summer course in public international law for diplomats, executives, policymakers, non-profit workers, lawyers and professionals run by the School of Law at SOAS in London.

 Participants will leave the course with the capacity to address complex legal questions commonly encountered by diplomats, executives and policymakers, skills in research, academic writing and advocacy, and an understanding of strategies employed in public international law litigation.
 You will have the opportunity to meet and exchange ideas with leading academics and practitioners in a collegial atmosphere.
 On the final day, participants are invited to deliver a short paper at a workshop open to the Law Faculty followed by lunch at Lincoln’s Inn.